RiverReports logo

 • Cold water: Mid-40s°F year-round means hypothermia is possible with any extended immersion

 Character: Technical fast pocket water with sporadic riffles and runs.
-Take your time and work the various pools, slow deep runs, and riffles methodically—this is trophy water with fish in the 8-12 pound range, and the C&R section holds both the current Colorado state record Snake River cutthroat and rainbow trout.
+Take your time and work the various pools, slow deep runs, and riffles methodically—this is trophy water with fish in the 8-12 pound range, and the C&R section has produced the current Colorado state record Snake River cutthroat trout.

 Time of Day (by season):